Frequently asked questions about family immigration

 -

-How to get a residence card if you applied before 16 April 2021
+How do I obtain a residence card if I applied on 16 April 2021 or later

 What is a residence card?